The Sixth Sense (1999) ****½

 It’s good.
 And I don’t mean that it’s bad in a good way, or that it’s good in comparison to Dr. Giggles or Anaconda.
 I mean that it is a truly good film, by pretty much any imaginable criterion.
 And most importantly, I mean that it achieves the ultimate, and most often missed goal of the horror movie-- it’s scary.

 The story begins with Dr. Malcolm Crowe (Bruce Willis, who for once is powerless to ruin a movie he appears in), a professionally successful and happily married child psychologist, celebrating that very success and happiness with his wife, Anna (Olivia Williams).
-When the two head off to bed, drunk as Scythians, they find that their home has been broken into by one of Dr. Crowe’s former patients (Donnie Wahlberg, from Black Circle Boys and Saw II).
+When the two head off to bed, drunk as Scythians, they find that their home has been broken into by one of Dr. Crowe’s former patients (Donnie Wahlberg, from Black Circle Boys).
 This patient is extremely unhappy about the fact that he is still insane, and he takes out his anger by shooting Crowe in the gut and himself in the head.

 Flash forward nine months to Dr. Crowe sitting on the stoop across from the home of his newest patient, Cole Sear (Haley Joel Osment, one of the very few good child actors that Homo sapiens has ever produced).
 The new boy reminds him a lot of the patient who shot him, and Dr. Crowe becomes consumed by the idea that, by helping Cole, he can redeem himself for the failure that got him a bullet in the gut nine months before.
 It is not at all clear at first what Cole’s problem is.
 Certainly, he is an outcast at school, with few friends and many classmates who delight in tormenting him; certainly, he has trouble dealing with his and his mother’s abandonment by his father.
 But it seems that something else is at work.
 Creepy things happen around this kid.
 Thermostats drop.
 Things disappear or get broken.
 He often knows things that he seemingly couldn’t, such as the nickname with which his history teacher’s classmates used to taunt him as a child.
 In the very first scene of Cole at home, his mother (Toni Collette) leaves the kitchen for scarcely a minute after setting up breakfast, and returns to find Cole sitting just as she left him, but every single drawer and cabinet hanging open.
 “I was looking for Pop Tarts,” the boy explains.
 Dr. Crowe gradually develops Cole’s trust until one night, after a party at which he was locked in a closet by some other kids only to emerge with inexplicable injuries, the boy confesses his secret.
 If you saw the commercials, you know the scene.
 “I see dead people,” he says, “all the time-- they’re everywhere.”
 These ghosts are invisible to everyone else, of course, so Dr. Crowe naturally assumes that Cole is having hallucinations.
 But we know better, don’t we?